MoinSebi/pan-sv/README.md

 ```

 **TODO**
-- [ ] Add multithreading in bubble creation
-- [ ] Remove some INFO messages
+- [ ] More tests for validation
-- [ ] Add some additional output options
+- [ ] Check if everything is working accordingly

 ### Output
+1) bubbles statistic and
+2) BED file for start and end position found in all sequences in the graph
 [Documentation](doc.md)